 I LOVE painting with acrylic paint.
 It’s such a versatile medium, with gorgeous vibrant colours and a creamy texture.
 You can paint washes like with watercolours, and you can apply the paint thickly with a palette knife (or old credit card!) like the impasto technique more traditionally associated with oil painting.

 But as with any new hobby or creative skill, there’s a lot to learn when you’re getting started with acrylics.
-If you’re completely new to acrylic painting, I have a few tips that should help you make the most of your painting time.
+If you’re completely new to acrylic painting, here’s a few tips to help you make the most of your painting time.

 There are different kinds of acrylics